 Example 1.
 Learning the meaning of “prior knowledge”

-This article offers a good example in itself of using prior knowledge.
+This article offers a good example in itself of using pre-existing knowledge.
 You might not have known the concept of prior knowledge beforehand.

 But you would understand what the word “prior” means (before).
 And you know that “knowledge” is about information.

-By attempting to relate both words, you may quickly figure out what prior knowledge loosely means.
+By attempting to decode and relate both words, you may quickly figure out what prior knowledge loosely means.
 Your initial concept is hopefully being refined as your brain processes the information you are reading.

 If you didn’t know what either of those words meant before you found the article, you probably wouldn’t have made much progress yet.
 Looking up and understanding the words would have slowed you down from the start.